 This proponent of the South Beach diet is not alone when she professes that she knows “a lot more” about what she eats.
 She is part of a virtual American army of nutritionally “educated” experts.
 But does she really know a lot more about what she eats?
 Does she know about onions as a good source of fiber, vitamin C, vitamin B6, potassium, and the flavonoid quercetin which protects against cataracts, cardiovascular disease, and cancer (and that the absorption of quercetin from onions is twice that from tea and more than three times that from apples)?
 Does she know that beets are a great source of vitamin C and folacin, as well as iron and fiber, or that their leaves offer protein, calcium, fiber, beta carotene, vitamins A and C, and some B vitamins?
 Does she realize that no other vegetable or fruit contains as much carotene as carrots, which the body converts to vitamin A, and that they are also rich in vitamins B1, B2, C, and E, and a good source of potassium, vitamin B6, copper, folic acid, magnesium and calcium pectate (a cholesterol-lowering pectin)?
 Carrots are rich in alpha carotene (both alpha and beta carotene are antioxidants), glutathione, and also contain iron, manganese, phosphorous, and sulphur.
 Does she know that beta carotene boosts the immune system and is also a potent antioxidant, and that antioxidants fight free radicals and help prevent them from causing membrane damage, DNA mutation, and fat oxidation, all of which may lead to many of the degenerative processes and diseases?
 Does she know that more than 900 different phytochemicals have been found in plant foods (and likely many more will be discovered) and that research suggests that phytochemicals, working together with nutrients found in fruits, vegetables, and nuts, may help slow the aging process and reduce the risk of many diseases, including cancer, heart disease, stroke, high blood pressure, cataracts, osteoporosis, urinary tract infections, as well as balance hormonal metabolism and have antiviral and antibacterial properties?

+To use a phrase I first heard from Jennifer Anderson, Ph.D., Extension Specialist at Colorado State University, you get more for your “calorie salary” to get so much in return from “spending” so little calories--more bang for the caloric buck.
+By cutting out these “high glycemic carbohydrate sources” (vegees, fruits) that Dr. Agatston warns about it is harder (we have to eat more calories from other sources) if not impossible to achieve the same intense nutritional intake we achieve when we eat the fruit or vegee in question.
+And all because it has sugar.
 What if it was indeed created with more sugar to be more appetizing to us to encourage us to eat more of it for the benefits we receive when we do so?
 While I wholeheartedly agree that the diets of many Americans would benefit from modification to achieve better blood glucose/insulin control, to focus on fruits and vegees is highly suspect as the best place to start!
 However, because this reader of The South Beach Diet knows more about the sugar content she feels she knows more than she did before.
 A good case of knowing enough to be dangerous, and I believe we will see the effects, even in one generation, of just how dangerous this “increased knowledge” will be.

 Dr. Agatston appropriately educates the reader on the simple harmful facts about saturated and trans fats, and the healthful benefits of “unsaturated, non-trans fats” which are good for us.
 But he once again slips in fact with fiction, whether intentional or out of ignorance: